A plaster model kit of a classic French wooden goods shed. Read more about Halle Marchandise en bois

-Completion of the SRB001 Freelance DEUTZ Style 0-4-0DM chassis including the running gear and motor withthe body work following.
+Completion of the SRB001 Freelance DEUTZ Style 0-4-0DM chassis including the running gear and motor with the bodywork following.

 Body work for the SRB001 Freelance DEUTZ Style 0-4-0DM

-In my first post about this new 009 kit of a Deutz i got as far as adding ballast into the chassis.
+In my first post about this new 009 kit of a Deutz I got as far as adding ballast into the chassis.
 I then created added the cranks without the rods.
 This is quite a delicate operation and I needed to ensure the Locktite didn’t go into the wrong places else I would have had a seized mechanism.
 It didn’t but it was all a bit tight.

 On the advice of the kit manufacturer, Stuart Brewer, I ran a small drill with a buffing pad up against the large flywheel/gear which turned the lay-shaft and wheels.
-I did some cleaning out of the threads in the screws and gears first to ensure there wasn't bits of metal caught up as there had been a lot of swarf as I filed and drilled things on the chassis.
+I did some cleaning out of the threads in the screws and gears first to ensure there weren’t bits of metal caught up as there had been a lot of swarf as I filed and drilled things on the chassis.
 After about 5 minutes each way with the drill the mechanism was running a lot more freely.

 The roof has a double curve but is reasonably easy to fit if you make small adjustments and keep offering up to the cab.

 The body was removed, cleaned and finished with filler where needed.
 Then I undercoated it with U-POL Acid 8 etch primer.
-The motor and pickups wer removed from the chassis and Carrs blackening used.
+The motor and pickups were removed from the chassis and Carrs blackening used.
 At the moment I need to redo this — possibly paint it as well to get the finish I want.